Caring_for_Your_Burn

 • Use your burned hand, arm or leg.

-• Your therapist may give you range of motion exercises to do at home.
+• Your therapist may give you range of motion (ROM) exercises to do at home.
 Please do these as instructed.

 • If your burned skin is not stretched and exercised regularly, the tightness may lead to loss of function.
 Additional surgery may be required to correct these problems.